-All of that action and excitement attracts a lively mash up of locals, travelers and expats who keep energy levels high.
+Crowd: All of that action and excitement attracts a lively mash-up of locals, travelers, and expats who keep energy levels high.
 It should be noted that noise levels can also be high so if peace and quiet is on the top of your hotel wish list Tantalo may not be the perfect place for you.

 Tantalo Hotel gets its name from a Greek mythological figure named Tantalus, aka Tantalo, who was forced to spend eternity standing in a pool of water underneath a fruit tree.
 The problem was, the tempting fruit was always beyond his reach and every time he bent down for sip of refreshing water it receded before he could drink.
 Not surprisingly, this forever thwarted and never satisfied figure’s name is derived from the English word “tantalize.”

 A massive mural in the hotel lobby depicts Tantalo and his plight.
 Thankfully, at Tantalo Hotel what you want is always within reach.

 Our review of this hotel was originally published by iTraveliShop

 Here’s more about travel in Panama